-Tom Steyer hits back at 'insider' Democratic rivals, after Sanders swipe
+Tom Steyer hits back at 'insider' Democratic rivals after Sanders, Warren swipes

-Touting himself as an outsider with proven grassroots organizing results, newly declared Democratic White House candidate Tom Steyer took aim Thursday at some of his top rivals for the party’s presidential nomination
+Touting himself as an outsider with a proven grassroots organizing record, newly declared Democratic White House candidate Tom Steyer took aim Thursday at some of his top rivals for the party’s presidential nomination

-“The top three candidates have been in Congress and the Senate for a combined 70 years,” the billionaire progressive and environmental advocate and philanthropist told Fox News on Thursday.
+“The top three candidates have been in Congress and the Senate for a combined 70 years,” the billionaire progressive environmental advocate and philanthropist told Fox News on Thursday.

 This was a likely reference to former Vice President Joe Biden (a former senator) and Sen. Bernie Sanders, I-Vt., as well as possibly Sen. Elizabeth Warren.
 But without naming names, Steyer characterized some of the leading contenders for the nomination as insiders and part of the problem.